nf-core/website/markdown/usage/troubleshooting.md

 Project nf-core/<pipeline> currently is sticked on revision: dev -- you need to specify explicitly a revision with the option -r to use it
 ```

-This is a Nextflow error, with less commonly seen terminology.
-What this means is that you have multiple versions of the pipeline pulled (e.g. 2.0.0, 2.1.0, 2.1.1, dev etc.).
-When you have multiple versions, you must always specify which one you want to use - there is no 'default'.
-Therefore, with every `nextflow run nf-core/<PIPELINE>` command you must always indicate which version with `-r`.
+This is a Nextflow error, with less-commonly seen Git 'terminology'.
+What this means is that you have multiple versions of the pipeline pulled (e.g. 2.0.0, 2.1.0, 2.1.1, dev etc.), and it is not sure which one to use.
+Therefore, with every `nextflow run nf-core/<PIPELINE>` command you should always indicate which version with `-r`.

 For example: